Azure/azure-sdk-for-net/sdk/core/System.ClientModel/README.md

 Service clients have methods that are used to call cloud services to invoke service operations.
 These methods on a client are called **service methods**.
 Service clients expose two types of service methods: _convenience methods_ and _protocol methods_.

 **Convenience methods** provide a convenient way to invoke a service operation.
 They are methods that take a strongly-typed model as input and return a `ClientResult<T>` that holds a strongly-typed representation of the service response.
-Details from the HTTP response can be obtained from the return value.
+Details from the HTTP response may also be obtained from the return value.

 **Protocol method** are low-level methods that take parameters that correspond to the service HTTP API and return a `ClientResult` holding only the raw HTTP response details.
-These methods also take an optional `RequestOptions` value that allows the client pipeline and the request to be configured for the duration of the call.
+These methods also take an optional `RequestOptions` parameter that allows the client pipeline and the request to be configured for the duration of the call.

 The following sample illustrates how to call a convenience method and access both the strongly-typed output model and the details of the HTTP response.